Non-Abelian Topological Order and Anyons on a Trapped-Ion Processor: Braiding Non-Abelian Anyons

 The above process can be interpreted in terms of the fusion rules of the model.
 Specifically, for the anyons considered,

 where $\red{e_R}$ and $\green{e_G}$ are Abelian bosons corresponding to $A_s=-1$.
+Here, the formal sum on the right-hand side denotes the possible fusion outcomes when bringing two $\blue{m_B}$ together which captures the possible (superposition of) anyon types arising from fusing two anyons (see section \ref{appendix_anyons} for a more detailed description).
+The fusion of pairs of $\red{m_R}$ and $\green{m_G}$ is given by permutation of the colors in~(\ref{eq_fusion_rules}).
 The fusion channel of a single $\blue{m_B}$-pair created from the vacuum is necessarily the identity `1'.
 In a topological quantum computer, the fusion channel is the degree of freedom that encodes the quantum information.
 The ability to change the internal state of the non-Abelions is a necessary requirement for topological quantum computation.
 Demonstrating this ability is what we turn to next.

 Specifically, braiding $\green{m_G}$ around $\blue{m_B}$ toggles the fusion channel for both pairs from $1$ to $\red{e_R}$, essentially executing a Pauli-$X$-gate on the fusion channel space.
 The results of this braiding are reported in Fig.~\ref{fig_fuse2red_borromean}a.
 After the annihilation of both pairs, the state is found to be in the ground state, except at the points where $\blue{m_B}$ and $\green{m_G}$ were annihilated.
 There, negative values of the star operators indicate the presence of $\red{e_R}$-Abelions.
 The fusion product is not visible during the braiding process but only reveals itself upon annihilation of the anyons, evidencing the fact that information is stored non-locally in the entanglement of the wavefunction.